PacktPublishing/Full-Stack-Web-Development-with-Remix/08-session-management/bee-rich/README.md

 ## Introducing users to BeeRich

-So, far we don't have a concept of users in BeeRich.
+So far, we don't have a concept of users in BeeRich.
 To change that, let's first update our database model.

 1. **Add a `User` model to the database schema**